odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 These tools are very useful for creating artifacts:

-* [Deployer](https://deployer.org/) to build and upload your release files to the application servers.
 * [Apache Ant](https://ant.apache.org/bindownload.cgi) to automate your software build processes.
 Requires Java.

 For security reasons, you should switch off the output of all error details in production: